EESSI/docs/docs/tutorial/cvmfs/what-is-cvmfs.md

 The metadata and content of files included in a CernVM-FS repository are **automatically downloaded on-demand** as files and directories are being accessed, which is akin to *streaming* services for music, movies, and TV series.

-This happens fully transparently, as the contents of a repository are exposed by CernVM-FS as if it were a local (read-only) file system.
-Hence, clients that access a CernVM-FS repository typically do not actually have a local copy of all files included in that repository, but only have a limited set of files and metadata directly available: those which were most recently accessed.
+This happens fully transparently, all the contents of a repository are exposed by CernVM-FS as if they were a local (read-only) file system.
+Hence, clients that access a CernVM-FS repository typically do not have a local copy of all the files included in that repository, but only have a limited set of files and metadata directly available: those which were most recently accessed.